 The Factual Innocence Hearing

 The criminal court will schedule a hearing to decide whether you are factually innocent.
 During the hearing, your attorney will present an argument of factual innocence by showing the court police reports, affidavits, or other relevant evidence.
+This process, designed to ensure fairness, should give you confidence in the legal system.

-The common types of evidence used to prove factual innocence includes phone records, photographs, DNA evidence, and witness testimony that establishes an alibi.
+The common types of evidence used to prove factual innocence include phone records, photographs, DNA evidence, and witness testimony that establishes an alibi.
 It should be noted you have the initial burden of proof showing no reasonable cause existed to believe that you committed the crime that you were arrested for.

 What If the PC 851.8 Factual Innocence Motion is Granted?

 If the judge agrees there was no reasonable cause for the arrest or prosecution, your petition for factual innocence will be granted.
-Next, the judge will issue an order legally requiring (first 3 years), that the police, prosecutor, and DOJ seal record of arrest, evidence, booking information, and court records.
+Next, the judge will issue an order legally requiring (first 3 years) that the police, prosecutor, and DOJ seal record of arrest, evidence, booking information, and court records.

 Potential employers won't be able to see any records showing you were arrested or prosecuted.
 While these agencies will still have a copy of the arrest for three years, it will be sealed and can't be disclosed.

-After three years, the records will be destroyed and all agencies will no longer have any record of the arrest.
+After three years, the records will be destroyed, and all agencies will no longer have any record of the arrest.

 Cron, Israels & Stark for Help